Phoenix STS Logo

 Workplace Violence and Aggression

-Our assessment evaluates the risks posed by challenging behaviour, including verbal aggression, physical assault, and wandering.
-We review de-escalation procedures, staffing arrangements, environmental design measures, and incident reporting systems to ensure compliance with the HSA's guidance on workplace violence in the healthcare sector.
+We assess the risks from behaviour that challenges, including verbal aggression, physical assault and wandering.
+We review de-escalation steps, staffing, environmental design and incident reporting.
+Our approach follows HSA guidance on violence in the healthcare sector.

 Fire and Emergency Risks